The Funding Process

 Jim Valvano’s dream and our mission of finding a cure for cancer can best be accomplished through funding essential cancer research.
 For the past 17 years, research projects have been conducted by some of the brightest scientists in the laboratory conducting basic cancer research.
 The recipients of these two-year, $200,000 grants are designated V Scholars.
 Our funding process provides the essential funds to the facility, earmarked for the individual doctor, allowing the V Scholar to decide how best to use these funds in his or her research project.

-The V Foundation’s Scientific Advisory Board, which annually participates in the selection of grants, created this funding process.
+The V Foundation’s Scientific Advisory Committee, which annually participates in the selection of grants, created this funding process.
 Each year, the Foundation invites the 60+ NCI (National Cancer Institute)-designated cancer facilities to nominate the researchers for funding consideration.
 Additionally, prominent cancer centers across the country are invited to apply for funding.
-The Scientific Advisory Board reviews proposals and makes all funding recommendations.
+The Scientific Advisory Committee reviews proposals and makes all funding recommendations.
 Each funded researcher is required to provide The V Foundation with a project status report by December 31st of the first year.
 The Foundation also receives copies of any publications highlighting the work of V Scholar and Translational Grant recipients.
 Our organization strives to meet with our scientists annually to better understand the challenges and progress occurring in this field.

 In our efforts to further support the work to find cures for cancer, we have created additional funding opportunities.
 Our Designated Grant Program allows gifts of any amount to be donated to cancer facilities throughout the country.
 The flexibility of this program allows businesses, individuals and events to choose particular facilities and types of research to fund.